fedaykinofdune/ocho/README.md

 Ocho
 ======

-A fast, light, open-source cryptocoin exchange based on Node.js and express.js
+A fast and lightweight exchange based on Node.js and express.js.
+Currently a development demo, not suitable for real usage.

 ------